7 Reasons to Check Your House Value (and Where to Get an Estimate)

 What exactly is your home worth today, and is it worth more than you paid for it?
 “Most homeowners do nothing with that information,” Yoder says.
 “I bought my house for X, and now it’s worth Y. Yay!”

 If homeowners don’t do anything with that information, they might be missing out.
-Knowing your home’s value empowers you to make important decisions, not only about your home, but about your life.
-Check out some of the reasons you should check up on your home’s value:
+Knowing your home’s value empowers you to make important decisions, not only about your home but about your life.
+Ahead, we’ll share some of the top reasons you should check up on your home’s value:

 1. See if you can ditch private mortgage insurance and save money

-If you paid less than 20% down payment when you bought your house and used a conventional loan, the lender probably required you to purchase private mortgage insurance (PMI).
+If your down payment was less than 20% when you bought your house, and you used a conventional loan, the lender probably required you to purchase private mortgage insurance (PMI).
 PMI protects the lender if you default on your mortgage and the home goes into foreclosure.

-PMI usually costs about 0.5%-1% of the loan amount annually.
-For example, on a $200,000 mortgage, your PMI would be about $1,000 to $2,000 per year.
+PMI usually costs about 0.5% to 1.5% of the loan amount annually.
+For example, on a $200,000 mortgage, your PMI would be about $1,000 to $3,000 per year.
 The cost is typically split up and added to your monthly mortgage payment, along with the principal, interest, and property taxes.

 However, as soon as the principal balance hits 80% of the original loan amount (when you have built up 20% equity), you have the right to request that your servicer cancel PMI.
 When the principal balance reaches 78% of the original loan amount, the lender is required to terminate PMI automatically, according to the Consumer Financial Protection Bureau (CFPB).